 - Special place, architecturally scaled to the child’s world: furniture windows, sinks, and material are all child-size

 - Two Stepping Stones Classrooms for one to three year-olds

-- Two Junior and One Senior Classroom for six-to-twelve year-olds
+- Two Lower Classrooms and One Upper Classroom for six-to-twelve year-olds